 The City will maintain an internal service fund to account for the self-funded health insurance coverage for all City employees.
-In addition to the basic coverage provided to each employee, employees may purchase dependent coverage through payroll deductions.
-Coverage will be financed by contributions from both the City and the employee through payroll deductions.
+In addition to the basic coverage provided to each employee, the employee may purchase dependent coverage through payroll deductions.
+Coverage will be financed by contributions from the City and employee payroll deductions.